nus-cs2103-AY1920S1/duke/docs/README.md

 Format: `deadline (description) /by (TimingStart) to (TimingEnd)`
 - Note the use of the "/by" and "to" seperators
 - Description is simply the text description of the todo task
-- TimingStart is of the format `d/m/yyyy HHmm`
+- TimingStart is of the format `d/m/yyyy HHmm` where :
+    - `d` is the the calendar day of the month ( 1 or 2 digit )
+    - `m` is the calendar month of the year ( 1 or 2 digit )
+    - `yyyy` is the 4 digit year of the era
 - TimingEnd is either of the TimingStart format, or simply `HHmm` for events that start and end on the same day.
 - TimingEnd must also be later than the TimingStart, failing which Duke will prompt you again